 If a parent wishes to talk to a teacher, we ask that he make an appointment at a convenient time.
 When a visit to the classroom is necessary, the parent must check in at the office first, sign in, and receive a visitor’s badge.
 We ask that no parents go directly to a classroom.
 We also request that parents who visit the school dress appropriately.

-In addition to the above Board and Parent Association Open Meetings, the school’s administrator hosts a mid-winter Administrator’s Forum during which he casts a vision for the school from his perspective, updates families about work on strategic initiatives, and provides a forum for cordial exchange of ideas between parents and the administration.
+In addition to the above Board and Parent Association Family Meetings, the school’s principal hosts a mid-winter Principal’s Forum during which he casts a vision for the school from his perspective, updates families about work on strategic initiatives, and provides a forum for cordial exchange of ideas between parents and the administration.

 The primary vehicle of electronic communication is the school’s web site.
-This web site contains basic information about the school as well as the Academy News, lunch menu, and e-mail addresses to send messages to the staff and administration.
+This web site contains basic information about the school as well as the e-mail addresses to send messages to the staff and administration.
 The most current edition of the school calendar (Google) is there as well as a pdf overview of the year.
-The website also contains links to HeadMaster Online, the sports calendar, and tuition payment services.
+The website also contains links to ParentsWeb, the sports calendar, and tuition payment services.

-As an academic communication tool, the school utilizes HeadMaster Online for grades one through twelve.
+As an academic communication tool, the school utilizes FACTS SIS ParentsWeb.
 This online service allows parents or students to log in via the Internet and view their academic progress to date.
-HM Online displays announcements, homework assignments, and reports of attendance, grades, and behavior.
-This is a valuable tool which allows parents and students to track grades and assignments.
-A username and password are required and will be sent to parents at the beginning of the school year.
+ParentsWeb displays reports of attendance, grades, and behavior.
+This is a valuable tool which allows parents and students to track grades, as well as to manage payments.

 Contacting a Child’s Teachers